-Now included with each order is a membership to Canine Connect allowing you to connect with owners who share the same breed mix as your dog and FREE microchip registration.
-Any brand or make of microchip is eligible for registration with Via-Pet even if you are currently registered elsewhere.
+Now included with each order is a membership to Canine Connect allowing you to connect with owners who share the same breed mix as your dog.
+You will also receive FREE microchip registration with Via-Pet.
+Any brand or make of microchip is eligible for registration even if you are currently registered elsewhere.
 We are one of the largest databases in the world, please click here for more information.

 The DNA Breed Identification Test